Reviewable/Reviewable/docs/repositories.md

     - dev*
     - fire*
   settings:
-    # All repositories with names that start with `dev` will use "combined commits" for the `default-review-style` setting.
+    # All repositories with names that start with `dev` or `fire` will use "combined commits" for the `default-review-style` setting.
     default-review-style: combined-commits
 ```